MultiSafepay/docs/content/tools/multisafepay-control/manually-generated-payment-link.md

 read_more: '.'
 ---

-## What is a manually generated payment link and what do merchants use it for?
+### Manually generated payment link

-For several scenarios, it can be useful for our merchants to generate a payment link.
+For several scenarios, it can be useful for you as a merchant to generate a payment link.
 The payment link allows MultiSafepay Control to create a unique transaction that the payment can be matched with.

 Examples: